 This longer trip is just under 7 hours and gives you one of the fuller experiences you can have along the river.
 Although I’d imagine it’s not as crazy as white water rafting through the same rapids, when you’re more at the will of the water, it’s still an attractive option for those who don’t want to get quite as soaked but still want some of the same thrills.

 The Rogue River jet boats only run from May to mid-October when the river is at its best and safest for jet boats.
-We managed to see a couple of bald eagles, a river otter, and a few other marine and wildlife animals during out time on the river, so there is plenty of wildlife viewing to be had as well.
+We managed to see a couple of bald eagles, a river otter, and a few other marine and wildlife animals during out time on the river, so there is plenty of wildlife viewing to be had as well (although it helps to bring a good pair of binoculars).

 And if you were wondering, yes, they still deliver mail to this day.
 They carry mail out with them everyday on any given Rogue River jet boat ride to deliver to locals along the river.